ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

    {slackid_making_the_command}:{command_itself}

-The Slack IDs of other users will appear when you type ``@`` followed by whatever the user’s handle is.
+The Slack IDs of other users will appear when you type ``@`` followed by whatever the user's handle is.
 Slack automatically converts that handle into an ID.

 Then, you have an option of either using the AWS command-line interface